karyotype96/project-raspberry/README.md

-A project to familiarize myself with Go and the Wails framework.
-More details later.
+A simple chatroom project to familiarize myself with Go and the Wails framework.